Simon Charlow

 Invited teaching and minicourses

 Programming languages are unlike natural language in many ways, but they are, after all, languages—with form, meaning, and a systematic relationship between the two.
 The connection between linguistic semantics and functional programming is especially close: in both domains, complex concepts or procedures are built compositionally, by iteratively applying functions to arguments.
-My research uses techniques developed for extending pure functional languages with 'side effects' as engines for better models of how natural language meanings are composed.

 As long as I've been a linguist, I've been fascinated by quantification, scope, indefiniteness, anaphora, and ellipsis, interacting domains in which the relationship between form and meaning is especially rich, and revealing.
 I've developed new frameworks for doing semantics in the presence of dynamic effects (state) and alternatives (nondeterminism).
 I have longstanding interests and projects in Combinatory Categorial Grammar, (semantic) parsing, and continuations.
-And I am a fan of implementing semantic theories as runnable, debuggable code.
+And I am a fan of implementing semantic theories as code.

 I teach courses at the undergraduate and graduate levels in formal semantics, computational linguistics, and general linguistics.